View Selection for 3D Captioning via Diffusion Ranking: Related Work

 DiffuRank is related to score sampling distillation proposed in \cite{poole2022dreamfusion}, while we do not compute gradients but sampling loss to accumulate scores estimation for ranking.
 Our findings also relate to works which leverage pre-trained diffusion models for downstream tasks, such as image classification~\cite{mukhopadhyay2023diffusion,li2023your}, semantic segmentation~\cite{zhao2023unleashing}, visual grounding~\cite{liu2023vgdiffzero}, depth prediction~\cite{saxena2023monocular,zhang2024tale}, and other low-level computer vision tasks~\cite{du2023generative}.

 When applying our method to the 2D domain, we discovered that our algorithm aligns closely with the insights of the approach presented in \cite{li2023your}.
-Consequently, our method can be considered an expansion of the findings from \cite{li2023your}, extending its applicability from 2D classification to broader domains and tasks, including the use of a pre-trained text-to-3D diffusion model and a captioning model to estimate the alignment between 3D objects and their 2D rendered views, as well as the application of a pre-trained text-to-2D diffusion model to solve Visual Question Answering (VQA) tasks.
-Note that DiffuRank, which requires extensive sampling for each candidate as outlined in step 3 of Algorithm~\ref{alg:diffurank}, may not be suitable for tasks with numerous options.
-More discussions are included in Section~\ref{sec:future_limitation}.
+Consequently, our method can be considered an expansion of the findings from \cite{li2023your}, extending its applicability from 2D classification to broader domains and tasks, including the use of a pre-trained text-to-3D diffusion model and a 2D-image-based captioning model to estimate the alignment between 3D objects and their 2D rendered views, as well as the application of a pre-trained text-to-2D diffusion model to solve Visual Question Answering tasks.